chris-poed/kotlin-diary/kotlin_bites/04_control_flow.md

 ## Objective

-Learn to use conditions and loops in Kotlin.
+Learn to use conditionals in Kotlin.

 ## Conditionals